Scholarships, Fellowships and Awards

 GRADUATE STUDENT CONFERENCE FUNDING

 G.S.A.
-Graduate Student Conference Funding is financed by the Graduate Student Assembly, in collaboration with the Graduate Support Programs Office and the Provost's Office.
+Graduate Student Conference Funding is financed by the Graduate Student Assembly, in collaboration with the Graduate Support Programs Office and the Provost’s Office.
 The goal of the funding is to enable more Carnegie Mellon graduate students to make presentations at key conferences/exhibitions in their fields or simply attend conferences and learn about the broader field of study to which they belong.
-This award amount can be up to $500 per student and the INI will consider matching the awarded amount.
+The INI will consider matching the awarded amount up to $500 per student subject to availability of funds.
+Funding for these matching awards is not guaranteed and is limited.
 Learn more

-Recipients of the following awards are nominated by staff and faculty.
+Recipients of the following awards are nominated by faculty.
 Nominations are reviewed by an award committee and awards are presented at the INI Graduation Ceremony.

 THE INI LEADERSHIP AWARD